symfony/symfony-docs/templating.rst

         </div>
     {% endfor %}

-Throughout this chapter, template examples will be shown in both Twig and PHP.
+Throughout this article, template examples will be shown in both Twig and PHP.

 .. sidebar:: Why Twig?